Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

 I have decided not to do so for simplicity purposes; the book manager presented here is such an extremely simple CRUD application that introducing services would be over-engineering.
-I rather implement the minimum amount of code necessary for the sake of maximising the actual purpose of this documentation: illustrate how to integrate the `node-abstract-repository` library on a NodeJS-based enterprise application.
+I rather implement the minimum amount of code necessary for the sake of maximising the actual purpose of this documentation: illustrate how to integrate `monguito` on a NodeJS-based enterprise application.

 Moreover, you would probably not write a `deserialise` function to enable the transformation of JSON request bodies into domain objects when dealing with `POST` requests.
 Instead, you would rather use